rodrigoalvesvieira/old-blog/_posts/2013-09-01-porto-alegre.md

 ## The City

 Porto Alegre is a very green city.
 You get to see trees everywhere, _all-around_ 100 feet pine trees.
-People are generally very polite and (the girls) beautiful.
+People are generally very polite.
 Traffic is not so chaotic but drivers aren't usually very respectful with pedestrians either.

 ![Farroupilha Park](/public/images/poa/SDC14241.JPG "Farroupilha Park")
 <span class="picture-legend">Farroupilha Park</span>